Ric Charlesworth: Player

 Charlesworth was coached by Ray House at Christ Church Grammar School, where he was promoted to the school's first XI at an early age.
 He was a member of the PSA Hockey Cup (now known as the Ray House Hockey Cup) winning teams of 1966–67.

 He played in and captained the Western Australia hockey team and the Australia men's field hockey team the Kookaburras.
 He was selected to represent Australia in five Olympic hockey teams, 1972, 1976, 1980 (captain) (Moscow Olympics were boycotted), 1984 (captain), and 1988, winning Silver at the 1976, Montreal Olympic Games.
-He was a member of the national team which competed in various other international tournaments including winning the World Hockey Cup in London in 1986 where he was named player of the Tournament.
+He was a member of the national team which competed in various other international tournaments including winning the World Hockey Cup in London in 1986 where he was named player of the Tournament as well as being the tournament's leading goalscorer.
 He retired from playing after representing Australia at the 1988 Olympics in Seoul.
 He played 227 games for his country and scored 85 goals.

 Charlesworth was inducted into the Australian Hockey Hall of Fame in 2008, the second person to achieve this award.
+In 2015 he was made a Legend of the Western Australian Hall of Champions for all sports.

 In 1980, while playing for The University of Western Australia Mens Hockey Club, Charlesworth also won the Olympian's Medal, an annual award presented to the player judged by umpires to be the fairest and best in men's first division competition in Western Australia.
 In addition, the female equivalent of this award, the Charlesworth Medal, is named in his honour.